Background

 For example, in the ICD 11 there is no narcissistic personality disorder.
 Actually, there's no personality disorder of any kind.
 There's a single diagnosis of personality disorder with multiple facets, multiple manifestations and dimension.

 So you are diagnosed with a personality disorder with a narcissistic overlay.
-You're, you're more prone to be a narcissist than anything else or with an antisocial outlay with a borderline or emotionally dysregulated outlay.
+You're more prone to be a narcissist than anything else or with an antisocial overlay with a borderline or emotionally dysregulated overlay.

-The thing is this, anyone who's ever worked with walking, talking human beings knows that people are sometimes narcissists and then the week after their borderlines and then if they get really pissed off at you, they become psychopaths and then, et cetera, et cetera.
+The thing is this, anyone who's ever worked with walking, talking human beings knows that people are sometimes narcissists and then the week after they're borderlines and then if they get really pissed off at you, they become psychopaths and then, etc.

 And the core problem is probably social, not clinical, not mental.
 An inability to function within society in ways which society deems acceptable, sublimated.

 But these have nothing to do with any mental reality.
-These have to do, these are modes of functioning.
+These are modesof functioning.
 These are personality styles.
 These are ways that we interact with fellow beings.

 So what he does, this kind of person, I'm saying he, but it's a she, I mean, 50% a women.